mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 I was surprised the process of integrating Shopify with the 3PL's Shipstation account was so complicated.
 The 3PL told me that they have dozens of Shopify customers, so I asked how they'd solved this process in the past.

 "Everyone just gives us their admin password," the 3PL manager told me.
-She explained that most of their customers aren't particularly tech-savvy, so they don't find it unusual to offer their Shopify admin password to the vendor managing their fulfillment.
+She explained that most of their customers aren't particularly tech-savvy, so they don't find it unusual to offer their Shopify credentials to the vendor managing their fulfillment.

 ### Should we pay $150 to ship this $50 order?

 The next hitch in our transition came when we received an order from Australia.
 Shipping rates to Australia are one of the highest of any country that TinyPilot serves.
 Shipping a TinyPilot Power Connector within the US costs a few dollars, but shipping it to Australia costs $50.

-The 3PL reported that it would cost them $150 to ship this order and asked if I wanted to cancel it.
+The 3PL reported that it would cost them $150 to ship this order, but the customer had only paid $50.
 It turns out that TinyPilot has been paying discounted rates for DHL's international shipping because Shopify negotiates a better rate on our behalf.
 The 3PL didn't have a discounted rate with DHL, so they would have had to pay $150 for the postage to Australia.

 If the 3PL purchased the standard postage, I'd be eating the $100 delta.
 The order would leave me $50 poorer than if the customer hadn't ordered at all.

 Losing money on a single order wouldn't be such a big deal, but it indicated a deeper problem.
-The shipping prices that TinyPilot customers were seeing when they checked out were based on Shopify's shipping rates.
+The shipping prices that TinyPilot customers were seeing at checkout were based on Shopify's shipping rates.
 I needed customers to see the shipping rates for my 3PL instead.

-Again, I asked the 3PL, "What do your other customers do?"
+Again, I asked, "What do your other customers do?"

-They said their other customers either offer free shipping or set flat pricing per country that's independent of the size and weight of the shipment.
+The 3PL manager said their other customers either offer free shipping or set flat pricing per country that's independent of the size and weight of the shipment.

 Estimating prices like that wouldn't be a dealbreaker, but it felt sloppy.
 We'd always be guessing, and there were sure to be situations where we were substantially undercharging or overcharging customers for shipping.
 TinyPilot's current setup lets customers choose their courier based on the exact shipping cost, and I wanted to preserve that.